Collet-Eckmann maps in the unicritical family: Introduction

-\paragraph{Ideas of the proof.} We trace the critical orbits for all parameters close to a Collet--Eckmann map and use the parameter exclusion technique developed by M.~Benedicks and L.~Carleson in the seminal works \cite{BC1, BC2}.
+\emph{Ideas of the proof.} We trace the critical orbits for all parameters close to a Collet--Eckmann map and use the parameter exclusion technique developed by M.~Benedicks and L.~Carleson in the seminal works~\cite{BC1, BC2}.
 However, since we start with arbitrary Collet--Eckmann maps, the dynamical constants, e.g. the recurrence rate, can be quite wild in general (deep central returns) and traditional methods break down.
 This difficulty will be overcome by introducing the idea of \emph{promotion}.
-Roughly speaking, promotion means that almost all parameters will reach some kind of slow recurrence condition.
+Roughly speaking, promotion means that almost all parameters will reach a condition arbitrarily close to the slow recurrence condition.
+This technique is one of the core novelties and fundamental for the result of the paper.